zdwyer/MPE-seq-methods/README.md

 ## Data Processing

 ### Genome and Annotation Files
 The R64-2-1 release of the *Saccharomyces cerevisiae* genome was downloaded from the [Saccharomyces Genome Database](https://downloads.yeastgenome.org/sequence/S288C_reference/genome_releases/).
-The genome sequence was manually removed from the feature file and saved as sc_feature_R64-2-1.gff.
+The genome sequence was manually removed from the feature file and saved as sc_feature_R64-2-1.gff (available in resources).
 The chromosome names of the genome file were manually renamed to match the feature file and saved as sc_genome_R64-2-1.fa.

 #### Build HISAT index:
+Exon and intron ranges were extracted from sc_feature_R64-2-1.gff (available in resources).
+Hisat indexes were built with intron and exon annotations (indexes available in resources/hisat_index).
 ```
 python sc_extract_exons_for_hisat.py sc_feature_R64-2-1.gff > sc_exons.txt
 python sc_extract_introns_for_hisat.py sc_feature_R64-2-1.gff > sc_introns.txt